 Take the filter out of the pool and clean it as best as you can.
 This should be done at least every few months.
 When you take out the filter, soak them in a solution of 10 percent muriatic acid.
 When you do this, be sure to wear gloves and eye protection.
 Rinse the filter until it’s clean and then let it air dry before you put them back in.

 The more you monitor your pool, the easier it will be to determine when your Intex pool filter needs a little extra care.
 If the in-floor cleaning system isn’t working well or the returns are weak, there may be an issue with the pump.
 You may need to clean the filter or it may be time to replace it.
 When you care for your filter, it’s going to take better care of your pool.

 When you store chemicals for your pool, do so out of the sunlight.
-If the chemicals are stored in the heat, it may weaken them over time.
+If the chemicals are stored in the heat, they may weaken them over time.
 This may require you to use more chemicals or be unable to achieve the desired balance in your pool.
-You could then end up spending a lot more money on the regular maintenance.
+You could then end up spending a lot more money on regular maintenance.

 Try and keep as much out of the pool when it’s not in use.
 If your pool isn’t under a screen, think about screening in your lanai so you don’t have to worry about bugs and vegetation.
 If it’s already under a screen, try to keep animals out of the pool.
 As much as your dog may want to get inside the pool, the hair and other things are only going to take a toll on the filter.

 You need to do all you can to take care of your pool.
 Think about having some backup filters for your pool so you can put them in when your filter can no longer be cleaned.
 While you’re cleaning one, you can always put in another one.
 Swapping them out can help to delay the inevitable and let you get some extended use out of them.
 Especially if your pool doesn’t have a lot of activity going on, you may not have to worry about filtering out too much of the junk.